parfeon/DBConnect/README2.md

   - The [APNSVideo](iOS/HOWTO/APNSVideo) application is the companion to the APNS Tutorial Videos -- [Be sure to checkout the APNS API methods before reviewing this video](#apns-methods).
   - The [Deluxe iPad Full Featured Demo](iOS/iPadDemoApp) iPad-only application demonstrates all API functions in greater detail than the Hello World application.
 It is intended to be a reference application.

 <a name="client-configuration" />
-## Client configuration
+## Configuration
 You can test-drive the PubNub client out-of-the-box without additional configuration changes.
 As you get a feel for it, you can fine tune it's behavior by tweaking the available settings.
 The client is configured via an instance of the [__PNConfiguration__](PubNub/PubNub/PubNub/Data/PNConfiguration.h) class.
 All default configuration data is stored in [__PNDefaultConfiguration.h__](PubNub/PubNub/PubNub/Misc/PNDefaultConfiguration.h) under appropriate keys.
 Data from [__PNDefaultConfiguration.h__](PubNub/PubNub/PubNub/Misc/PNDefaultConfiguration.h) override any settings not explicitly set during initialization.
 When PubNub client added to the project as framework or as dependency project, you should use `PNDefaultConfiguration` class methods to complete configuration.

 You can use few class methods to initialize and update instance properties: